-Ónly rambling: Opposition slams Modi govt's Budget 2020
+Only rambling: Opposition slams Modi govt's Budget 2020

-New Delhi, Feb 01: Congress leader Rahul Gandhi led opposition charge against Modi government's Budget 2020 as "rambling".
+New Delhi, Feb 01: Congress leader Rahul Gandhi-led opposition charged against Modi government's Budget 2020 as "rambling".
 Gandhi said the main issue facing the country is unemployment, adding that he didn't see any strategic idea that would help our youth get jobs.

 "The main issue facing is unemployment.
 I didn't see any strategic idea that would help our youth get jobs.
 I saw tactical stuff but no central idea.
-It describes govt well, lot of repetition,rambling-it is mindset of govt, all talk, but nothing happening,"the Congress leader said.
+It describes govt well, a lot of repetition,rambling-it is mindset of govt, all talk, but nothing happening," the Congress leader said.

 Nothing substantial in Budget, says Sitaram Yechury